WHO WE ARE

 Ron served his first term on the Hope Bible Fellowship deacon board from May 2017 to December of 2019.
 After a required one-year sabbatical, Ron was voted in by the church members for a second three-year term beginning January 2021.

-Ron and his wife Renee will be married 35 years (June 2022) and have lived in the Noblesville area since 1988.
+Ron and his wife Renee will be married for over 35 years and have lived in the Noblesville area since 1988.
 They have four sons, Steve (Stephanie), James (Margaret), Chad (Anne), and Brad (Angi), and eight grandchildren.

-Ron graduated radiology school at Community Hospital, Indianapolis and has been a hospital health care worker in the field of radiology since 1972 licensed in x-ray with the American Registry of Technologists.
+Ron graduated from radiology school at Community Hospital, Indianapolis, and has been a hospital health care worker in the field of radiology since 1972, licensed in x-ray with the American Registry of Technologists.
 After 20 years working in the hospital, Ron went into x-ray medical Sales and traveled the United States training x-ray technologists on digital x-ray equipment and software.
 He retired in February 2022.

-Renee is also a health care worker graduating radiology school at Methodist Hospital in Indianapolis with a background in radiology.
+Renee is also a healthcare worker graduating from radiology school at Methodist Hospital in Indianapolis with a background in radiology.
 For the past 32 years, Renee worked as a registered Ultrasound sonographer, performing ultrasound exams on babies and mothers at the Noblesville OB/GYN office.
 Renee retired from Noblesville OB/GYN in January 2022.

-Ron and Renee enjoy taking long motorcycle trips, vacationing near the ocean, spending time with their eight grandchildren and serving in various ministries at Hope Bible Fellowship.
-Ron and Renee are blessed having Renee’s parents, George and Shirley Allen (also Hope Bible Fellowship members) worship with them on Sunday mornings.
+Ron and Renee enjoy taking long motorcycle trips, vacationing near the ocean, spending time with their eight grandchildren, and serving in various ministries at Hope Bible Fellowship.
+Ron and Renee are blessed to have Renee’s mother, Shirley Allen (also a Hope Bible Fellowship member), worship with them on Sunday mornings.
+Ron also serves in a volunteer position as the Facilities and Supplies Manager.

 Bill is a born and raised Hoosier.
 When he was in the fifth grade, his family of one brother and one sister and parents moved from Logansport to a little farming community of 220 people 10 miles to the north.
 That was where he met Karen, the love of his life.
 They will be married for 57 years this August.
 God has been so good!